Mexicana de Aviación Flight 940: Prior Flights

+Accident Flight

-Flight 940 was scheduled to take off from Mexico City International Airport en route to Los Angeles International Airport with scheduled stopovers in Puerto Vallarta and Mazatlán.
-With 159 passengers and 8 crew members, the aircraft taxied onto Runway 05 left.
+Flight 940 was scheduled to take off from Mexico City en route to Los Angeles International Airport, with scheduled stopovers in Puerto Vallarta and Mazatlán.
+With 159 passengers and 8 crew members, the aircraft taxied onto Runway 05L.
 At around 08:50 local time, the aircraft began its take-off run.
-While rolling on the runway the crew felt that the aircraft was heavier than usual and that it did not accelerate as much as expected.
-Realizing this, Captain Sixtos ordered First Officer Piaget to increase the thrust and the lever was moved to 100%.
-The aircraft took off approximately 11 seconds later than the previous estimation.
+While rolling on the runway, the crew noted that the aircraft felt heavier than usual and was not accelerating as expected.
+Realizing this, Captain Sixtos ordered First Officer Piaget to increase thrust, and the thrust levers were moved to full power; the aircraft then took off, approximately 11 seconds later than estimated by the crew.

-At 09:05, fifteen minutes after takeoff, the aircraft was climbing to an altitude of 29,400 feet when an explosion rocked the fuselage.
-The explosion broke the cabin floor, causing a loss of cabin pressure and prompted the oxygen masks to drop.
+At 09:04:44, fifteen minutes after takeoff, the aircraft was cruising at an altitude of 29,400 feet when an explosion rocked the fuselage.
+The explosion broke the aft cabin floor, causing a loss of cabin pressure and prompting the oxygen masks to drop.
 Multiple alarms, including the depressurization alarm, began to sound in the cockpit.
-The pilots requested ATC to get a lower altitude while attempting to diagnose the situation.
+The pilots declared an emergency and requested Mexico City ATC to get a lower altitude while attempting to diagnose the situation.

-As they were trying to figure out the emergency, a flight attendant reported that there was a fire inside the cabin, which had originated from the floor below.
-Smoke was seen entering the cabin, and the cabin—particularly at the rear fuselage—became hot as the fire grew larger.
-Passengers seated at the back were moved forward to avoid the fire.
-The crew contacted ATC and asked for an emergency landing in Mexico City, which was approved.
-As the crew tried to divert to Mexico City, the aircraft became harder to control.
-The fire had grown so large that smoke could be seen from outside as it was trailing from the tailplane.
+As the crew was trying to figure out the emergency, a flight attendant reported that there was a fire inside the cabin, which had originated from the hole in the broken cabin floor.
+Smoke was entering the cabin, and the rear of the fuselage got hotter as the fire grew.
+Passengers seated at the back were moved forward to avoid the heat and fire.
+At 9:06, the crew contacted Mexico City ATC and asked for an emergency landing in Mexico City, which was approved.
+By this time, the fire had grown so large that eyewitnesses on the ground reported seeing smoke and flames trailing behind the aircraft as it descended.

-The crew reported that they were losing altitude.
-Meanwhile, the intense heat from the fire melted a large portion of the back fuselage.
-The structural integrity of the fuselage began to fail due to the intense fire and thick smoke began to spread inside the cabin.
-The fire then entered the passenger area, causing passengers to rush towards the front.
-The fire continued to grow, severely damaging the control cables, making the aircraft harder to control.
-The intensity of the fire grew in the rear of the fuselage, until the tail section of the aircraft, including all three engines, separated in flight, breaking the aircraft into two pieces.
-The tail section crashed into a hill, while the front portion slammed into a ravine.
-The aircraft struck El Carbón mountain near the town of Maravatío, Michoacán, and burst into flames.
-All 167 passengers and crew were killed upon impact.
+The crew had reported that they were losing altitude, and later that they had lost the No. 1 engine.
+The fire continued to grow, severely damaging the control cables and making the aircraft harder to control.
+The intensity of the fire caused large parts of the rear fuselage to weaken or melt, and the tail section of the aircraft (which included all three engines and the T-tail) separated from the aircraft roughly 4 minutes after the explosion.
+The aircraft struck El Carbón mountain near the town of Maravatío, Michoacán, and burst into flames at around 9:11, with the tail section striking the top of a hill and the main fuselage striking a ravine at the base of the hill, at an inverted angle.
+All 159 passengers and 8 crew members died in the crash.